SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Experiments and Analysis

-To efficiently process large-scale HSI data with limited computational resources, we designed a multi-view pre-training strategy integrated with distributed parallel training.
+To efficiently process large-scale HSI data with limited computational resources, we employed a multi-view pre-training strategy integrated with distributed parallel training.
 This strategy employs random continuous band sampling, selecting 100 continuous bands with a stride of 32, in a batch level for each GPU.
 In a distributed training environment, the strategy generates distinct spectral views for different image batches on different GPU devices, which effectively enhances model robustness while balancing computational and data loading efficiency.

-Furthermore, we adopted a three-stage progressive pre-training strategy.
-Firstly, the SpecAware model was pre-trained for 800 epochs on the AVIRIS-3 L1 dataset, a process that took approximately 30 hours.
-Next, the model was incrementally trained for an additional 600 epochs (approx. 17.5 hours) on a 90,000-image subset of the Hyper-400K dataset, which was constructed by sampling 20,000 images from each of the three L1 datasets and 10,000 images from each of the three L2 datasets.
-Finally, the process concluded with 200 epochs on the complete Hyper-400K dataset, which lasted 27.5 hours.
+The model was first pretrained for 800 epochs on the AVIRIS-3 L1 dataset (approximately 30 hours).
+Next, it was trained for an additional 600 epochs (approximately 17.5 hours) on the Hyper-90K subset.
+Finally, the model was trained for 200 epochs on the complete Hyper-400K dataset (approximately 27.5 hours).
 The multi-view pre-training approach was used for all three pre-training stages.
 For each stage, the initial learning rate was set to 0.00015, decaying to a minimum of 0.00001.
 The warmup periods were set to 20 and 10 epochs for the first two stages and the final stage, respectively.